 Begin File readout:

 File 2: Clarence Xavier Jett: "Clarence Jett was born on August 21st, 1937, raised among a family of farmers during the Great Depression.
 His mother was killed in a car accident in 1942, leaving Clarence to grow up under the overbearing rule of his authoritarian father.
 The crushing stress of being watched by him 75% of every day caused Clarence to become a hardened, bitter, and some would say insane man.
 However, this subsided by some degree when he managed to grow up, leave home, and have children.
 He married Elena Wentworth on March 13th, 1957, and Howard was born a year later.
 With a degree in Theoretical physics, Clarence taught his son well in the fields of science, outside of regular school hours, which prompted Howard to sign up for the F.I.N.D.R. program when he came of age.
 In particular, he wanted to get down to the core of how superheroes got their powers.
-As a child, he loved comic books and thought one day the means to become a superhero would grow to be reality someday.
+As a child, he loved comic books and thought one day the means to become a superhero would grow to be reality.
 Now, Howard wanted to challenge science against comics, as far-fetched as it sounded to his parents.
-When his son left them, however, Clarence's confidence in his son's dreams was swiftly diminished when both he and his son witnessed Elena murdered by an unnamed super-villain using an energy beam fired from his hand.
+When Howard left them, however, Clarence's confidence in his son's dreams was swiftly diminished when both he and his son witnessed Elena murdered by an unnamed super-villain using an energy beam fired from his hand.
 While Howard was simply mentally scarred and wary of villains, Clarence slowly picked up a grudge against ALL super-powered humans, thus tried to divert Lora and Alan away from research into metahumans and towards other forms of theoretical physics...to no avail.
 Lora Jett was left in her grandfather's care for a longer period of time than her brother's, because he kept all communications to her parents hidden during that time.
-Finally in 2019, after a growing period of depression and vengeance against his family's motive, he secretly stole F.I.N.D.R.
-Labs' research sub and murdered his own children by drowning them in the lake near the labs.
+Finally in 2019, after a growing period of paranoia and anger at the physical and mental attacks on his life, he secretly stole F.I.N.D.R.
+Labs' research sub as a suicide mission and fooled into thinking his parents were murdered - in an elaborate ploy to continue their research without villain interference.
 A faction of villains joined him in a combined plan to take down Lora and Alan Jett, seeing as they were superheroes now, too.
 Alan tried to take Clarence down, but he was captured in the process, though not before contacting his sister to follow him.
 They managed to defeat Clarence and the allied villains, placing their own grandfather in jail.
-He died in prison at the age of 82 and was buried with Howard and Sarah in the cemetery of St. Quentin's Baptist Church."
+He died in prison at the age of 82 and was buried in the cemetery of St. Quentin's Baptist Church."

 This deviation will shed some light on some plot holes that may have been confusing fans of Lora Jett.
 Now you will know a little more about what her past was like and what that mysterious lab in the mountains was for.